 There are many different microcontrollers on the market today that are being used in embedded control applications.
 Many of these embedded control systems need nonvolatile memory.
-Because of their small foot-print, byte level flexibility, low I/O pin requirement, low power consumption and low cost, serial EEPROMs are a popular choice for nonvolatile storage.
-Microchip Technology has addressed these needs by offering a full line of serial EEPROMs covering industry standard serial communication protocols for two-wire (l^2C^{TM}), three-wire (Microwire), and SPITM communication.
-Serial EEPROM devices are available in a variety of densities, operational voltage ranges, and packaging options.
-This application note provides assistance and source code to ease the design process of interfacing a Microchip PIC18F1220 PICmicro[®] microcontroller to a Microchip SPI serial EEPROM, without the use of a hardware serial port.
-Figure 1 depicts the hardware schematic for the interface between Microchip's SPI series devices and the PIC18F1220 PICmicro microcontroller.
-The schematic shows the connections necessary between the microcontroller and the serial EEPROM as tested, and the software was written assuming these connections.
-The WP pin is tied to Vcc through a resistor because the STATUS register write-protect feature is not used in the examples provided.
-FIGURE 1: CIRCUIT FOR PIC18F1220 AND 25 SERIES (SPI) DEVICE
+Because of their small foot-print, byte level flexibility, low I/O pin requirement, low power consumption, and low cost, serial EEPROMs are a popular choice for nonvolatile storage.
+Microchip Technology has addressed these needs by offering a full line of serial EEPROMs covering industry standard serial communication protocol for two-wire (I2CTM), three-wire (Microwire), and SPI communication.
+Serial EEPROM devices are available in a variety of densities, operational voltage ranges and packaging options.
+This application note provides assistance and source code to ease the design process of interfacing a Microchip mid-range PIC16F877 microcontroller to a Microchip SPI serial EEPROM.
+The hardware SPI port on the microcontroller Master Syncronous Serial Port (MSSP) provides a simple three-wire connection to the EEPROM with no external "glue" logic.
+Figure 1 describes the hardware schematic for interfacing between Microchip's SPI memories and the Microchip PIC16F877 microcontroller.
+The software was written assuming these connections.
+FIGURE 1: CIRCUIT FOR PIC16F877 AND 25XXX SERIES DEVICES